henrymanley/networkEffects/README.md

 To use the code, clone the repository to a local directory.
 From the command line and in that directory, type: `pip install -r requirements.txt`.
 This will install repository-specific dependencies.

-From there, typing `main simulation.py` will run the main the simulation function on default parameters, and yield both images and pandas dataframes to analyze.
+From there, typing `python main.py` will run the main the simulation function on default parameters, and yield both images and pandas dataframes to analyze.

 To use or modify such simulations, instantiate an object of type `NetworkRegression`.